Jack Reacher (film): Casting

-In June 2011, Tom Cruise was in talks for playing the role of Jack Reacher.
+In June 2011, Tom Cruise was in talks to play the role of Jack Reacher.
 The following month, Cruise closed a deal with the studios and signed on for the part.
 Some fans of the novel series became vocal over the casting of Cruise due to the actor's height (5'7") not matching the height of Reacher in the novels (6'5").
 Explaining the casting decision, author Lee Child said that it would be impossible to find a suitable actor to play the giant Reacher and to recreate the feel of the book onscreen, and that Cruise had the talent to make an effective Reacher.
 Child also said, "Reacher's size in the books is a metaphor for an unstoppable force, which Cruise portrays in his own way."
 Of Cruise's relatively small stature, Child said, "With another actor you might get 100% of the height but only 90% of Reacher.
 With Tom, you'll get 100% of Reacher with 90% of the height."

 Following the casting of Cruise, Rosamund Pike was cast as the female lead.
 Other actresses who were in the running for the role included Hayley Atwell and Alexa Davalos.
 By September 2011, the main cast was locked in with the hiring of David Oyelowo, Richard Jenkins, Jai Courtney, and Robert Duvall.
 Werner Herzog, primarily known for his directorial work, rounded out the cast in October 2011 when he signed on to play the film's chief villain.

 In April 2017, Dwayne Johnson revealed that he was in the running to play Jack Reacher before Cruise was hired.

 In a 2018 interview, two years after the 2016 release of the sequel, Child agreed that the readers were correct in their criticism, stating:

 I really enjoyed working with Cruise.
 He's a really, really nice guy.
 We had a lot of fun.
 But ultimately the readers are right.
 The size of Reacher is really, really important and it's a big component of who he is...So what I've decided to do is – there won't be any more movies with Tom Cruise.
 Instead we're going to take it to Netflix or something like that.
 Long-form streaming television, with a completely new actor.
 We're rebooting and starting over and we're going to try and find the perfect guy.

+Eventually, Alan Ritchson was cast as Jack Reacher for the 2022 TV series on Amazon Prime Video.